Ewan-MacLean/JoeyTV/README.md

 # TVapp
-TV website for check shows for children to watch
+Website that screens TV shows for children to watch

 Instructions for running app: